U2C9727A4/oorrp/SPECIFICATION.md

 rpcid is the RPCID of the object. otype is the object type of the object. crc is the CRC of the message.
 It is to be filled with zero when the CRC is being computed.
-It follows the CRC-32 standard.
+It follows the CRC-32 standard. maver is the major version.
+miver is the minor version.

 ## rid and async
 RID applies *per client*.
 If a server is handling multiple clients, RID collisions among clients are allowed.